Data presentation

 transponeren

-Table-like presentations of data that actually are drawn in vector sotware can be quiet effective:
+Table-like presentations of data that actually are drawn in vector sotware can be quiet effective:methodology

 Judgement of methodological quality of patient studies